waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Quick start.md

 # Quick start {#concept_tfd_fld_z2b .concept}

-E-MapReduce V3.11.0 and later versions support Druid as a cluster type.
+E-MapReduce V3.11.0 and later versions support E-MapReduce Druid as a cluster type.

-The use of Druid as a separate cluster type \(instead of adding Druid service to the Hadoop cluster\) is mainly based on the following reasons:
+The use of E-MapReduce Druid as a separate cluster type \(instead of adding E-MapReduce Druid service to the Hadoop cluster\) is mainly based on the following reasons:

--   Druid can be used independently of Hadoop.
+-   E-MapReduce Druid can be used independently of Hadoop.
--   Druid has high memory requirements when there is a large amount of data, especially for Broker and Historical nodes.
-Druid is not controlled by Yarn and will compete for resources during multi-service operation.
+-   E-MapReduce Druid has high memory requirements when there is a large amount of data, especially for Broker and Historical nodes.
+E-MapReduce Druid is not controlled by Yarn and will compete for resources during multi-service operation.
--   As the infrastructure, the node number of a Hadoop cluster can be relatively large, whereas a Druid cluster can be relatively small.
+-   As the infrastructure, the node number of a Hadoop cluster can be relatively large, whereas anE-MapReduce Druid E-MapReduce Druid cluster can be relatively small.
 The work is more flexible if they work together.

-## Create a Druid cluster {#section_a2v_3ld_z2b .section}
+## Create an Druid cluster {#section_a2v_3ld_z2b .section}

 Select Druid as the cluster type when you create a cluster.
-You can select HDFS and Yarn when creating a Druid cluster.
+You can select HDFS and Yarn when creating anE-MapReduce Druid E-MapReduce Druid cluster.
 The HDFS and Yarn in the Druid cluster are for testing only, as described at the beginning of this guide.
 We recommend that you use a dedicated Hadoop cluster as the production environment.

 ## Configure a cluster {#section_ngn_jld_z2b .section}

--   Configure the cluster to use HDFS as the deep storage of Druid
+-   Configure the cluster to use HDFS as the deep storage of E-MapReduce Druid

-    For a standalone Druid cluster, you may need to store your index data in the HDFS of another Hadoop cluster.
+    For a standalone E-MapReduce Druid cluster, you may need to store your index data in the HDFS of another Hadoop cluster.
 Therefore, you need to complete related settings for the connectivity between the two clusters \(for details, see [Interaction with Hadoop clusters](#hadoop)\).
-Then you need to configure the following items on the configuration page of Druid and restart the service.
+Then you need to configure the following items on the configuration page of E-MapReduce Druid and restart the service.
 The configuration items are in common.runtime of the configuration page.

     -   druid.storage.type: hdfs
     -   druid.storage.storageDirectory: \(the hdfs directory must be a full one, such as hdfs://emr-header-1.cluster-xxxxxxxx:9000/druid/segments.\)
     **Note:** If the Hadoop cluster is an HA cluster, you must change emr-header-1.cluster-xxxxx:9000 to emr-cluster, or change port 9000 to port 8020.

--   Use OSS as the deep storage of Druid
+-   Use OSS as the deep storage of E-MapReduce Druid

     E-MapReduce Druid supports the use of OSS as deep storage.
-Due to the AccessKey-free capability of E-MapReduce, Druid can automatically get access to OSS without the need to configure the AccessKey.
-Because the OSS function of HDFS enables Druid to have access to OSS, druid.storage.type still needs to be configured as HDFS during the configuration process.
+Due to the AccessKey-free capability of E-MapReduce, E-MapReduce Druid can automatically get access to OSS without the need to configure the AccessKey.
+Because the OSS function of HDFS enables E-MapReduce Druid to have access to OSS, druid.storage.type still needs to be configured as HDFS during the configuration process.

     -   druid.storage.type: hdfs
     -   druid.storage.storageDirectory: \(for example, oss://emr-druid-cn-hangzhou/segments）
-    Because the OSS function of HDFS enables Druid to have access to OSS, you need to select one of the following two scenarios:
+    Because the OSS function of HDFS enables E-MapReduce Druid to have access to OSS, you need to select one of the following two scenarios:

     -   Choose to install HDFS when you create a cluster.
 Then the system is automatically configured. \(After HDFS is installed, you can choose not to use it, disable it, or use it for testing purposes only.\)
-    -   Create hdfs-site.xml in the configuration directory of Druid /etc/ecm/druid-conf/druid/\_common/, the content is as follows, and then copy the file to the same directory of all nodes:
+    -   Create hdfs-site.xml in the configuration directory of E-MapReduce Druid /etc/ecm/druid-conf/druid/\_common/, the content is as follows, and then copy the file to the same directory of all nodes:

         ``` {#codeblock_7wh_dmu_1o8}
         <? xml version="1.0" ? >